pachyderm/docs/themes/pach-emdash/README.md

 ### `/css`

-The CSS assets used in this theme is powered by [Bulma](https://bulma.io/).
-Bulma is an easy and very lightweight framework that makes maintaining a high PageSpeed score a breeze.
+The CSS assets used in this theme is powered by [Emdash](https://emdash.dev/).
+This is a framework I'm building aimed at helping writers build content-first layouts.

-The `brand.css` file is laid on top of `bulma.css` to flavor the framework with custom colors and add any project-specfic needs.
-As a best practice, use an obvious naming convention (e.g., `brand-fade-in`; `brand-fixed`) for CSS classes that are not Bulma.
-This will help you whenever you want to iterate or troubleshoot.
+Almost everything has been converted into variables that you can modify from `:root` instead of having to change the css directly (spacing, line height, colors, font sizes, etc).

 ### `/js`